In Northern Province, China’s ‘Gestapo’ Seeks to Implicate Others in Persecution

 This year, over 200,000 Falun Gong practitioners have submitted complaints calling on the Chinese regime to put Jiang Zemin on trial for crimes against humanity and genocide.
 The regime’s highest court and procuratorate in Beijing have sent acknowledgement receipts to a bulk of these mailed complaints, after a legal reform in May relaxed the conditions by which complaints can be accepted.

 Beijing’s response to the criminal complaints marks a significant shift from past practice.
 In August 1999, two practitioners, Zhu Keming and Wang Jie, were arrested after lodging a complaint against Jiang.
-Zhu was detained for five years and had nearly all his teeth knocked out when he was tortured.
-Wang didn’t survive prison.
+Zhu was detained for five years and had nine of his teeth knocked out when he was tortured.
+Wang didn’t survive the injuries he sustained in prison.

 Provincial Party authorities across China appear to have adopted different attitudes toward the current wave of lawsuits.
 Some seem to leave the plaintiffs alone, while in other provinces—so far, the provinces of Gansu, Harbin, Shanxi, and Heilongjiang—have picked off practitioners attempting to file suit, as well as any accompanying human rights lawyers, at the post office, at the local procuratorate, or at their homes.